Clypt vs Opus Clip: Why Generic AI Clippers Miss the Mark on Business Podcasts

 The Core Difference

-A TikTok-optimized clipper flags the loudest, most energetic moments — the guest raising their voice, a dramatic pause, an emotional outburst.
-An editorial-quality clipper flags something completely different: "We passed on a $2B company because of one tweet" — a quiet, counterintuitive moment that founders would screenshot and share.
+A TikTok-optimized clipper flags the loudest, most energetic moments.
+The guest raising their voice, a dramatic pause, an emotional outburst.
+An editorial-quality clipper flags something completely different.
+"We passed on a $2B company because of one tweet," a quiet, counterintuitive moment that founders would screenshot and share.
 Same podcast, completely different clip selections.

 Key Takeaway